Father There Is Only One

+Plot

+Javier García is a man who thinks he knows everything, but he doesn't help with the housework or his five children.
+However, he has to face reality when his wife decides to go on a trip and leaves him alone with the kids.

 Production

 The film was produced by Bowfinger International Pictures, Sony Pictures International Productions and Mamá se fue de viaje la película A.I.E., alongside Cindy Teperman and Mogambo, with the collaboration of Atresmedia Cine, and the participation of Amazon Prime Video and Atresmedia.

 Release

 It was the second best premiere at the Spanish box office in 2019.
-It raised more than 3 millions of euros and 600.000 spectators.
+It raised more than 3 millions of euros and 600.000 spectators in its first week.
+It became the highest-grossing Spanish film of the year in Spain.